Content Settings Panel#

 This chapter contains an overview of the Content Settings Panel available to publishers and administrators.
 Content settings are available for each content item and can be accessed by opening a piece of content through the RStudio Connect user interface.
 The settings panel opens to the Access tab by default.

-To toggle the Settings panel open and closed, click on the Settings icon (shaped like a gear) in the upper right menu options list.
-To hide access to the content controls altogether, share content in Open Solo mode (located in the upper-right menu options list, or under the More icon on narrow screens.)
+To toggle the Settings panel open and closed, click on the Settings icon (shaped like a gear) in the upper right Toolbar menu.
+To hide access to the content controls altogether, share content in Open Solo mode (also located in the Toolbar menu, or under the More icon on narrow screens.)

 After your RStudio Connect content has been published, you can change its title, add a description, and upload a content image to make it easier for others to find your content.